joakim/bismark/extensions.md

 > > 10

 Of course, this isn't very portable.
 But within a specific environment, it could be very powerful.
 It could be used somewhat similar to [Jupyter Notebook](https://jupyter.org/), with interactive manipulation of code.
 Or simply compiled in-place when the text is rendered.

-## Comments

-Square brackets that start with `--` may be rendered as comments, either to be hidden from rendered output or to be styled as in-text comments.
-Either inline or as blocks.

-	[-- For future reference... ]

-	[--
-	This is a block comment.
-	--]

-Some uses cases are todos, corrections, placeholders, temporarily hiding sections of text…

-It's also a quick way to (temporarily) disable the referencing of a definition.

-	This needs no explanation.[--^1]

-> This needs no explanation.